rotblauer/go-gogs-cli/README.md

 ## Setup.
-Clone the repo and build it yourself, or `go get github.com/irstacks/go-gogs-cli`.
+Clone the repo and build and install it yourself, or `go get github.com/irstacks/go-gogs-cli`.
 Just make sure the `gogs` executable winds up somewhere in your `$PATH`.

 Oh, _but how do you build it?_, you ask? _What path?_ you ask?